Loren Miller

 Loren Miller (January 20, 1903 – July 14, 1967) was an American journalist, civil rights activist, attorney, and judge.
 Miller was appointed to the Los Angeles County Superior Court by governor Edmund G. "Pat" Brown in 1964 and served until his death in 1967.
 Miller was a specialist in housing discrimination, whose involvement in the early stages of the Civil Rights Movement earned him a reputation as a tenacious fighter for equal housing opportunities for minorities.
 Miller argued some of the most historic civil rights cases ever heard before the Supreme Court of the United States.
 He was chief counsel before the court in the 1948 decision that led to the outlawing of racial restrictive covenants, Shelley v.
 Kraemer.

 Early life and education

 Miller was born 1903 in Pender, Nebraska.
 His father, John Bird Miller, was born in to slavery.
-His mother, Nora Herbaugh, was a native of Stoutland, Missouri, and of German and Irish decent.
+His mother, Nora Herbaugh, was a native of Stoutland, Missouri, and of German and Irish descent.
 His family moved to Kansas when he was a boy, and he graduated from high school in Highland, Kansas.
 He attended the University of Kansas, Howard University, and Washburn University in Topeka, Kansas, where he earned his bachelor of laws degree in 1928.
 He was admitted to the Kansas bar the same year, and practiced law there before moving to California to pursue journalism.